|Nutrition Facts (per serving)|

 Many people grew up eating puréed rutabaga and it may have turned some people away from the root vegetable.
 If you have yet to discover the joy of roasting rutabaga, you're in for a real treat.
 Rutabaga has a sweet, buttery flavor that can be a bit like peppered cabbage.
 The taste depends on the variety.
 Roasting rutabaga concentrates and highlights this natural sweetness and it really is one of the best ways to enjoy it on its own.

 Give yourself about 40 minutes to roast the rutabaga after it's prepped.
 In this recipe, rutabaga is seasoned with a dried Italian herb mixture to highlight the vegetable's natural sweetness.
-A teaspoon of sugar is also included to encourage browning and give the veggies that deep brown roasted look and savory flavor.
-It is a fantastic side dish for almost any meal and if you have too much, it can be stored in the refrigerator for a few days or it freezes well.
+A teaspoon of sugar is also included to encourage browning and give the veggies a deep brown roasted look and a savory flavor.
+It is a fantastic side dish for almost any meal.
+If you end up with leftovers, it can be stored in the refrigerator for a few days or it freezes well.

 How to Prevent Rutabaga From Sticking

 Roasting rutabaga is very easy, but you may experience a common issue.
 While roasting, many vegetables like to stick to the baking pan.
 That is why nonstick surfaces and stirring halfway through are emphasized in this recipe.

 To combat the issue, try one of these:

 Parchment Paper: Once you discover the beauty of this simple kitchen tool, it will become as vital to your cooking as foil and plastic wrap.
 If you don't have parchment, line the pan with foil.
 It doesn't work quite as well, but it helps in a pinch.
 Parchment paper often comes in rolls or individually sized sheets that fit most larger baking pans.